 Although the battle for Voronezh was finally a German success, Hitler and von Bock argued over the next steps to be made in the operation.
 The combination of heated debate and continuing Soviet counterattacks, which tied down the 4th Panzerarmee until 13 July, caused Hitler to lose his temper and dismiss von Bock.
 As part of the second phase of the operation, on 9 July, Heeresgruppe 'Süd' was divided into Heeresgruppe 'A' and Heeresgruppe 'B', with Generalfeldmarschall Wilhelm List appointed to command the former.

 Only two weeks into the operation, on 11 July, the Germans began to suffer logistical difficulties and these slowed the advance.
 The 6th Army was continually delayed by fuel shortages.
 Eight days later, on 20 July, fuel shortages were still hampering operations, leaving many formations and units unable to complete their assigned tasks.
 Generalleutnant Hans Freiherr von Boineburg-Lengsfeld’s (from 20 July for one month Generalmajor Erwin Mack’s) 23rd Panzerdivision and Generalleutnant Bruno Ritter von Hauenschild’s 24th Panzerdivision both became stranded during this opening phase.
-Once again, as it had done during the Norwegian campaign in April 1940 and 'Barbarossa' in 1941, the Luftwaffe’s Junkers Ju 52/3m force of transport aircraft delivered the most urgently required supplies in order to keep the army on the move.
+Once again, as it had done during the Norwegian campaign in April 1940 and 'Barbarossa' in 1941, the Luftwaffe’s Junkers Ju 52/3m force of three-engined transport aircraft delivered the most urgently required supplies in order to keep the army on the move.
 The situation remained difficult, with German troops forced to recover fuel from damaged or abandoned vehicles and, in some cases, to leave behind tanks and vehicles with heavy fuel consumption in order to continue the advance with more fuel-economical machines.
 This undermined unit strengths of many units, which were forced to leave behind many of their fighting vehicles.
 Nevertheless, the Luftwaffe flew in 200 tons of fuel per day to keep the army supplied.
 Despite this impressive performance in keeping the army on the move, Löhr was replaced by the more impetuous and offensive-minded von Richthofen.